 So what exactly will Data Quality Pushdown for Snowflake do for our customers?
 It will auto-generate SQL queries to offload the DQ compute to the data source.
 It will reduce the amount of data transfer and remove the Apache Spark computation of the DQ Job.

-Collibra Data Quality Pushdown for Snowflake unlocks exponential savings for customers with lower TCO, lower management costs, higher efficiency, and improved on-demand scaling.
+Collibra Data Quality Pushdown for Snowflake (in Beta) unlocks exponential savings for customers with lower TCO, lower management costs, higher efficiency, and improved on-demand scaling.
 You can eliminate the need for a separate Apache Spark compute platform to run Collibra Data Quality & Observability.